KEEZ-RobG/docs/docs/faq/network.md

 ### What is the minimum deposit for a validator?

 The minimum deposit amount has not been announced.
-It must be high enough to incentivize validators to maintain their nodes, and a low cost can put the security and stability of the network at risk.
-A decision will be made prior to mainnet launch.
+It must be high enough to incentivize validators to maintain their nodes.
+If the cost is too low, the security and stability of the network at risk.
+A final decision will be made prior to mainnet launch.

-### When will it be possible to withdraw your LYX from your validator and how?
+### When will it be possible to withdraw LYX from my validator?

-Eth2.0 planned the withdraw functionality with phase 1.
-We are observing this topic very closely.
-Ideally we are satisfied with the solution.
-But as already stated we might propose our own one.
+There is not a set date yet.
+We are following Ethereum's development of this functionality, which they plan to release with Phase 1.
+Ideally, we will implement the same function,  but if we are unsatisfied with their solution, we might propose our own.

+### Can I start extra validators with the rewards from my validator(s)?

+Not until the withdraw function is implemented.

+### Can you explain the process for withdrawing and selling rewards, while still keeping the validator running?

+These details will be made availabel when the withdrawl function is fully developed.

-### Is there a minimum of validators you need to run?
+### Is there a minimum number validators you need to run on a node?

 No, it is only required that you run one.

-### Is there a maximum limit on how many validators one node can run, regarding decentralization?
+### Is there a maximum number of validators you can run on a node?

-It is not given exactly.
-We were running a node with 60 validators.
-Next to block proposals the validator node has additonal duties like voting on a block.
-It might get quite crowded on one slot.
-But it also depends on the size of the validators in total.
-If there are many validators out there the duties might be very low for a node.
+There is not an exact maximum.
+In addition to proposing blocks, validator nodes have additional duties, like voting on blocks.
+With many validators on one node, it could get quite crowded on one slot.
+The demand placed on individual validators also depends on the total number of validators running on the network.
+If there are many, duties might be very low for individual nodes.

 ### Is there an advantage to splitting validators across multiple nodes instead of running all validators on one node?